 As for the sauces, there are many.
 BBQ Barn serves five different sauces according to their website.
 I am not sure that we got one of each; I could only discern 4 for sure.
-What I believe we got was the Georgia Red, the Hot Georgia Red, the Spicy Mustard, and the Carolina Gold.
+What I believe we got was the Georgia Red, the Hot Georgia Red, both being similar to a standard tomato-based sauce. the Spicy Mustard, and the Carolina Gold.
 If we got the Sweet Smokey Red, I couldn’t tell for sure.

 What I can say for sure is that all of them were tasty, though pressed to pick a favorite, we favored the Georgia Red.